Sayaka SHOJI

 Jean- Jacques has made over 170 recordings as a soloist, chamber musician and conductor, with numerous important record labels such as Denon, EMI, Erato, CBS, BIS etc. with many recordings receiving international awards.

-Gordan Nikolitch
+Gordan Nikolic

 Gordan Nikolić was born in Brus, Serbia in 1968 and began playing violin at the age of seven.
 He entered the Young Talent Institute at the age of 9.